-On May 7, 2020 and May 13, 2020, the Company announced the First Tranche Placement and the Second Tranche Placement, respectively.
-If such placements are completed and the net proceeds therefrom released to the Company, the Company will be in a position to aggressively pursue further exploration at Golden Summit as and when COVID-19 restrictions allow.
+On May 7, 2020, May 13, 2020 and July 29, 2020, the Company closed three private placements for gross proceeds of \$45 million.
+If such placements are approved by the shareholders and regulators, the Company will be in a position to aggressively pursue further exploration at Golden Summit.

 This discussion contains certain forward-looking information.
-This forward-looking information includes, or may be based upon, estimates, forecasts, and statements as to management's expectations with respect to, among other things, the size and quality of the Company's mineral resources, progress in development of mineral properties, and the amount and quality of metal products recoverable from the Company's mineral resources.
+This forward-looking information includes, or may be based upon, estimates, forecasts, and statements as to management's expectations with respect to, among other things, the size and quality of the Company's mineral resources, progress in development of mineral properties, the amount and quality of metal products recoverable from the Company's mineral resources and the release of funds escrowed pursuant to the private placements of Subscription Receipts.
 Forward-looking information is based on the opinions and estimates of management at the date the information is given, and is subject to a variety of risks and uncertainties and other factors that could cause actual events or results to differ materially from those projected in the forward-looking information.
-These factors include the inherent risks involved in the exploration and development of mineral properties, the uncertainties involved in interpreting drilling results and other geological data, fluctuating metal prices, the possibility of unanticipated costs and expenses, uncertainties relating to the availability and costs of financing needed in the future and uncertainties related to metal recoveries.
+These factors include the risk that shareholders of the Company may not approve the private placements of the Subscription Receipts, inherent risks involved in the exploration and development of mineral properties, uncertainties with respect to the impact of the COVID-19 pandemic on the Company's activities, the uncertainties involved in interpreting drilling results and other geological data, fluctuating metal prices, the possibility of unanticipated costs and expenses, uncertainties relating to the availability and costs of financing needed in the future and uncertainties related to metal recoveries.
 Readers are cautioned to not place undue reliance on forward-looking information because it is possible that predictions, forecasts, projections and other forms of forward-looking information will not be achieved by the Company.
 These forward-looking statements are made as of the date hereof and the Company assumes no responsibility to update them or revise them to reflect new events or circumstances, except as required by law.